Electrical Fires and Your Business

 Common Causes Of Electrical Fires In Your Business

-When it comes to sneaky sources of flames and property damage, the electrical fire is one of the top culprits.
+When it comes to sneaky sources of flames and property damage, electrical fire is one of the top culprits.
 Frayed wires, outdated electrical systems, damaged cable insulation, and short circuits are some of the top factors.
 The most common causes of these fires include

 - Faulty electrical outlets and outdated appliances with damaged cords or switches